nutonomy/nuscenes-devkit/installation.md

 ```
 mkvirtualenv nuscenes --python [PYTHON_BINARIES]
 ```
+Here, we create a new vitrual environment named `nuscenes`.

-PYTHON_BINARIES are typically at either `/usr/local/bin/python3.6` or `/usr/bin/python3.6`.
+PYTHON_BINARIES are typically at either `/usr/local/bin/python3.5` or `/usr/bin/python3.5`.

 ##### Activating the virtual environment
 If you are inside the virtual environment, your shell prompt should look like: `(nuscenes) user@computer:~$`